Frequently Asked Questions (FAQ)

 Q: What is the NEON program?

-A: The National Ecological Observatory Network (NEON) is a large facility program operated by Battelle and funded by the National Science Foundation.
+A: The National Ecological Observatory Network (NEON) is a large facility program operated by Battelle and funded by the U.S. National Science Foundation.
 NEON is a continental-scale research platform for discovering and understanding the impacts of climate change, land-use change, and invasive species on ecology.
 NEON gathers long-term data on ecological responses of the biosphere to changes in land use and climate and on feedbacks with the geosphere, hydrosphere, and atmosphere.

 Q: Where is NEON?
 How were sites chosen?

-A: The National Ecological Observatory Network includes 81 field sites across 20 ecoclimatic Domainsthat cover the contiguous 48 U.S. states, Alaska, Hawaii, and Puerto Rico.
+A: The National Ecological Observatory Network includes 81 field sites across 20 ecoclimatic Domains that cover the contiguous 48 U.S. states, Alaska, Hawaii, and Puerto Rico.
 Each Domain represents a distinct region of vegetation, landforms, climate, and ecosystem performance.
 Domain boundaries were determined using a statistical clustering algorithm and data developed by William Hargrove and Forrest Hoffman of the Oak Ridge National Laboratory.
 Site locations were chosen for a variety of reasons, including scientific criteria and permitting logistics.
 NEON is a national Observatory, not a collection of regional observatories.
 Data are collected at field sites and sent to a headquarters location in Boulder, Colorado.
 Data are processed and then made available via the internet.
-NEON also has 18 field offices (Domain support facilities) staffed by field scientists who manage the observational data collection and instrumentation at field sites.
+NEON also has 18 field offices (Domain Support Facilities) staffed by field scientists who manage the observational data collection and instrumentation at field sites.

 Q: Why are certain types of data collected?